-We have granted an option to the underwriter, exercisable for 30 days after the date of this prospectus, to purchase up to our Class A common stock at the public offering price, less the underwriting discount.
+We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 1,575,000 additional shares of our Class A common stock at the public offering price, less the underwriting discount.
+If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.